 The steps to add Bluetooth connectivity to your TV are simple, but sometimes it helps to have a little more information.
-Assuming your TV doesn’t already have a Bluetooth option, the most important piece of equipment you need is a Bluetooth transmitter, which is often inexpensive on Amazon.
+Assuming your TV doesn’t already have a Bluetooth option, the most important piece of equipment you need is a Bluetooth transmitter, which is in most cases inexpensive on Amazon.

 How to Check If Your TV Has Bluetooth

-You first want to check to see if the TV came with a smart remote control because if it did, the television supports Bluetooth.
+First, you’ll want to check to see if your smart TV came with a smart remote control because if it did, the television supports Bluetooth.
 If you don’t have a smart remote or aren’t sure if it is, you can still check by going to the TV’s settings menu.
 In settings, you want to select ‘Sound’ and then ‘Sound Output’.
 You’ll know your TV is Bluetooth compatible if you see an option for ‘Bluetooth Speaker List.’

 Check the Audio Output Ports on the TV

-They’re typically color-coded red and white, that way it’s easy to set up the cables properly without making any mistakes during the process.
+They’re typically color-coded red and white, so it’s easy to set up the cables properly without making any mistakes during the process.
 If you see the label, ‘Output,’ this means it’s meant for sending audio to another device.

 Optical Audio Connection

-Optical audio connection – also known as TOSLINK connections – is a very popular way of sending high-quality audio from one device to another.
-If your TV has the port for an optical audio connection, you’ll see a single port on the back or side of your TV along with the label underneath that says, ‘Optical.’
+Optical audio connection – also known as TOSLINK connections – is a popular way of sending high-quality audio from one device to another.
+If your TV has the port for it, you’ll see a single port on the back or side of your TV along with the label underneath that says, ‘Optical.’

 Auxiliary or AUX is probably one of the most popular audio ports out there.
 Again, it’s commonly located on the back or side of the TV and will be labeled AUX Out or AUX Output.
-You can actually convert an RCA to AUX and visa-versa.
+You can convert an RCA to AUX and vice versa.

 Steps for Adding Bluetooth to a TV

 As mentioned, adding Bluetooth functionality to your TV is fairly simple.
-These are instructions are for outputting audio from the TV through Bluetooth to a Bluetooth compatible speaker, headphones, etc.
+These are instructions for outputting audio from the TV through Bluetooth technology to a Bluetooth-compatible speaker, headphones, etc.

 Connect a Bluetooth Transmitter to an Audio Output Port

-The type of port will determine the kind of transmitter you need, but either way, connecting the Bluetooth transmitter is easy.
+The type of port you have access to will determine the kind of transmitter you need, but either way, connecting the Bluetooth transmitter is easy.
 All you have to do is connect the transmitter to the corresponding port.

 Make Sure the Bluetooth Transmitter Has Power

-Unless the Bluetooth transmitter is battery-powered, you’ll need to plug it into a power source.
+Unless the Bluetooth transmitter is battery-powered, you’ll need to plug it into a power source with a USB.
 Most Bluetooth transmitters employ a small indicator light that tells you whether it’s turned on or not after having plugged it in.